-Good morning (or, whenever you happen to read this)!
+Good morning!
 I began my quiet time by listening to last Sunday’s (4/10/16) Encounters with the Christ sermon by Pastor Moe Diggs from Healing Place Church in Waldorf, MD.
 I am so thankful that I am a part of a network of churches.
 The Lord has spoken to me through the different pastors, at different times…depending on my need.
 This morning, I was reminded of a verse that the Lord lead me to during one of the darkest moments of my life…and that promise is for me today, as well.
 The verse is Joel 2:25a:

 “I will repay you for the years the locusts have eaten…”